SQL CASE? Piece of cake!

 There’s our CHOOSE example.
 Now, let’s check the Execution Plan and the Compute Scalar Defined Values:

 Do you see the keyword CHOOSE in the Defined Values window in Figure 10?
 How about CASE WHEN?

 Like the previous examples, this CHOOSE function is just a sugarcoat to a longer CASE expression.
 And since the query has 2 items for CHOOSE, the CASE WHEN keywords appeared twice.
 See the Defined Values window enclosed in a red box.

-	However, CASE WHEN appeared more than twice.
+However, we have multiple CASE WHEN in SQL here.
 That’s because of the CASE expression in the inner query of the CTE.
 If you look carefully, that part of the inner query appears twice too.

 Now that the secrets are out, what have we learned?

 - SQL CASE behaves differently when aggregate functions are used.
 Be careful when passing arguments to aggregate functions like MIN, MAX, or COUNT.

 - A simple CASE expression will evaluate multiple times.
 Notice it and avoid passing a subquery.
 Though it’s syntactically correct, it will perform poorly.